 TTY: 711.
-This number requires special telephone equipment and is only for people who have
+This number requires special telephone equipment and is only for people who

-Medicare You can submit a complaint about our plan directly to Medicare.
-To submit an online Website: complaint to Medicare go to www.medicare.gov/MedicareComplaintForm/home.aspx.
+Medicare Website: You can submit a complaint about our plan directly to Medicare.
+To submit an

 How to contact us when you are asking for a coverage decision about your Part D prescription drugs